 According to a survey by the Cyberbullying Research Center of over 15,000 student respondents, 83% of those who had been cyberbullied had also been bullied at school.

 As educators and administrators, we want to use every resource available to identify incidents before they escalate to an IRL (in real life) situation.
-Today’s school cybersecurity software offerings like digital monitoring and web filtering programs do just that.
+Today’s school cybersecurity software offerings like threat prevention and web filtering programs do just that.

 Here’s how each of these solutions work:

-- Digital monitoring software, like Smoothwall Monitor, detects real-time activities capturing keystroke and screen viewing of harmful content.
+- Threat detection software, like Smoothwall Signal, detects real-time activities capturing keystroke and screen viewing of harmful content.
 Educators and administrators are informed immediately of the behavior in order to minimize inappropriate use of school resources.
 Flagged activity that indicates risk to a student such as violence, suicide, gang membership, or cyberbullying, enables schools to take proactive measures.

 - Web filtering provides schools with the ability to control what content is accessible to students.
 Many web filtering platforms rely on outdated, often unreliable, URL block lists to control content.
 Advanced filtering programs categorize web content through the analysis of the content with context.
 Smoothwall Filter is the only web filter that scans the content of a page to provide intelligent filtering decisions, also known as content-aware analysis.

-Filtering and monitoring are still in effect whether students are using school-issued devices or through software managed by the school, whether on-campus or offsite.
+Filtering and scanning are still in effect whether students are using school-issued devices or through software managed by the school, whether on-campus or offsite.

 With so many school budgets already strapped for cash, the question is not if we want to do everything possible to prevent cyberbullying, but how we pay for the resources to help us do so.